top of page

 ARTICLE 41 All Executive meetings will be open to Chamber members who may attend but not take part in any of the proceedings.

-SECTION G: VOTING AT EXECUIVE MEETINGS AND BY-ELECTIONS
+SECTION G: VOTING AT EXECUTIVE MEETINGS AND BY-ELECTIONS

 ARTICLE 42 Every Executive member in good standing is entitled to one vote at Executive meetings.